The Best Electric Mowers, According to Reviewers

 So read on to understand the pros and cons of electric mowers, to figure out what features to look for when shopping, and to find out why we chose the following five models as the best choices for today’s homeowner:

-- BEST ELECTRIC MOWER FOR SMALL- TO MEDIUM-SIZED YARDS: Greenworks 16-inch Cordless Lawn Mower
+- BEST FOR MOST YARDS: Greenworks 16-inch Cordless Lawn Mower

-- BEST ELECTRIC MOWER FOR LARGE YARDS: Yard Force 22-inch 3-in-1 Cordless Mower
+- BEST FOR LARGE YARDS: Yard Force 22-inch 3-in-1 Cordless Mower

 Why You Might Want an Electric Mower

 Electric mowers cut the grass the same way gas-powered mowers do: Spinning rotary blades chop off the top of the grass leaves as you push the mower across the lawn.
 While gas mowers operate via small combustion engines, electric lawn mowers rely on power from either extension cords or rechargeable batteries.
 Corded electric mowers have been around for years, and they’re great for mowing small lawns, but with recent advances in battery power storage, cordless electric mowers—the new kids on the block—are carving a niche in residential lawn care.

 If you’re accustomed to operating a gas mower, you may be pleasantly surprised by an electric model’s benefits and options.
 But you’ll find a few drawbacks as well.

 - No engine maintenance, such as changing spark plugs, engine oil, or filters.

 - No flammable gasoline stored in your garage or shed.